CS253-F18/project-budgeting-app/docs/iteration_report_1.md

  - Johnny: Create a net income display.
 This should be show the income remaining to be spend.
 It will update after each expense and income is added.
  - Alex: Create filter categories feature and test it.
-This will appear below the table and give the user the option to sort the table by one of the predetermined categories
+This will appear below the table and give the user the option to sort the table by one of the predetermined categories.